Acupuncture for dogs has evolved from an ancient therapy used to treat various health conditions.

 The origin of acupuncture, also known as stylostixis, is a subject for debate, but many would agree that its roots lie in China where it has been practiced for centuries along with other oriental health therapies.

-The treatment involves piercing the skin with fine needles at specific points of the body, known as meridians, in order to relieve pain, initiate a healing cascade, or to restore balance between the body's energy pathways.
+The treatment involves piercing the skin with fine needles at specific points of the dog's body, known as meridians, in order to relieve pain, initiate a healing cascade, or to restore balance between the body's energy pathways.

 While acupuncture is more commonly performed on dogs and cats, it has been used to benefit other animals such as horses, rabbits, and even chickens.